AdrienRL1/adrienrl/ios3/README.md

   call site nil-guards the result, so it won't crash — it just silently fails to match (install-success parsing, MB progress, update-note formatting).
 Backfill later if those features matter on 3.x.
-- ⚠️ **Run on real hardware (iPod touch, iOS 3.1.3, armv6).** It now gets past the earlier bundle-exec mismatch and the `imp_implementationWithBlock` missing-symbol crash.
-Link-clean ≠ bug-free — keep testing, and watch for over-/under-release on the `weak`→`assign` delegate (`FilterViewController`) and bar-button (`CollectionViewController`) if those ever outlive their owner.
+- ✅+-⚠️ **Runs on real hardware (iPod touch, iOS 3.1.3, armv6).** Now the
-  Test on a 3G/3GS first.
+application starts, but after about 2 seconds it crashes.
 - ⚠️ The GCD shim is a small pthread implementation (serial **and** concurrent queues, `dispatch_once`, `after`, groups, semaphores).
 The serial path is now correct, but the whole thing may still need hardening under heavy load.